denis-migdal/SBrython/README.md

 SBrython perfectly integrates with existing Python and Web development tools.
 SBrython enables you to easily interact with existing JavaScript/TypeScript codes/libraries, as well as with the browser APIs.

 SBrython also offers several options to tweak the generation of JavaScript/TypeScript/WASM to better match your needs :
-- `compat`: the level of compatibilities you want with the Python standard:
+- `compat`: compatibility level with the Python standard:
    - `NONE`: generate clean and fastest JS/TS code, doesn't require a runtime library.
    - `PERF`: generate unclean and fast JS/TS code, requires a small runtime library.
    - `FULL`: fully compliant with the Python standard.